Your child’s participation at school encompasses much more than academics.

 - FCS has partnered with Office Depot/Office Max.
 When you purchase your school supplies under our name or code, FCS will receive 5% back.
 Just tell the cashier you’re an FCS student or show them our ID (70220301).
 The same can be done online.
 If you have already purchased your supplies, click here to enter your receipt number.
 We appreciate your participation!

 Math Team is available for students in grades 3-8.
 In this club, students focus on sharpening their math skills for the ACSI Math Competition and MathCon.
 Participation is by invitation.
-Please contact [email protected] for more information and questions.
+Please ask your teacher for more information.

 Mu Alpha Theta